 6. Cold Floors in Winter

 With crawl space insulation, your home will be more comfortable in the winter.
-Cold floors are a symptom of a crawl space that is not property conditioned.
+Cold floors are a symptom of a crawl space that is not properly conditioned.

 7. High Air Conditioning and Heating Bills